RockitBootcamp/Student-Resources/Tooling.md

 Codepen.io was co-creaed by CSS-Trick's Chris Coyier.
 It allows anyone (even without an account) to spin up small HTML/CSS/JS examples for testing ideas.
 Your "pen" will have a unique URL so you can pass it around.
 It's a nice way of conveying you're questions or bugs to someone too.

 ### [Regular Expression Tester](http://regexr.com/)
-If you need to test your regular expression, the easiest thing to do is to find one of these.
+It's in the description, it's a regular expression tester.
 There are many online, this is just one of them.

 ## Workflow